TransGirlCodes/Phylogenetics.jl/README.md

 **The Julia package for Analysis of Phylogeny and Evolution**

+# Phylogenetics.jl
+Phylogenetics.jl was started to mark the beginning of an explicit effort to bring means of working with phylogenetic data to Julia.
+It is still - like most of Julia - in development, however features are increasingly becoming useable.

 # Installation
 This package has not yet been added to the Julia metadata and package system.
 I shall do this asap.
 ```